Krishna-Noutiyal/ITR-Kit/form-16_generator/README.md

 ## Usage ⚒️

-For using Sola you will need ITR-Format and Form-16 template **( Not included with the software )**.
-But let's say you have the required documents then here is how you use it:
+For using Sola, you will need the ITR-Format and Form-16 template **( Not included with the software )**.
+But let's say you have the required documents, then here is how you use Sola:

 1. Launch the application.
 2. Select the ITR Format.
 3. Select the Form-16.
-4. Click "Submit" to fill the Form-16.
+4. Click "Submit" to fill out the Form-16.

 > [!NOTE]
-> The relevent details required to fill the **Form-16** is going to be automatically taken by Sola.
-Therefore, make sure you fill the **ITR-Format** before running Sola.
+> The relevant details required to fill the **Form-16** are going to be automatically taken by Sola.
+Therefore, make sure you fill in the **ITR-Format** correctly before running Sola.

 ## File Structure 📂

 The structure of the project is as follows :

-- **assests/**: Contains the icon file for building Sola.
+- **assets**: Contains the icon file for building Sola and other assets for this repo.
-- **config/**: Color configurations of Sola.
+- **config**: Colour configurations of Sola.
-- **icons/**: Software Icons used in Builds.
-The `assests\icon.png` file is the latest version of icon present in this dicrecory.
+- **icons**: Software Icons used in Builds.
+The `assets\icon.png` file is the latest version of the icon present in this directory.
-- **routes/**: Routes of the software and pages configuration.
+- **routes**: Routes of the software and pages configuration.
-- **scripts/**: Internal scripts used by sola for it's working.
+- **scripts**: Internal scripts used by Sola for its work.
-- **ui/**: The Front-end user interface of the software.
+- **ui**: The Front-end user interface of the software.
 - **README.md**: The thing you are reading now.
 - **`./build.ps1`**: The build script of Sola.
-Also used to install reqirements.
+Also used to install requirements.
 - **`./main.py`**: The main file that starts the execution of Sola.
 - **`./myproject.toml`**: Details of Sola project.
 - **`./requirements.txt**: Packages required by Sola.